 It is common for entrepreneurs to have ambitious goals for their startups.
 We know starting a new business is a risky endeavour and many people are unwilling to take that risk.

 No doubt juggling with many tasks and responsibilities that come with running a new company can be overwhelming.
-It’s important to not forget about cybersecurity, though.
+It’s important to not forget about cybersecurity as encryption of data

 As far as startup businesses and companies are concerned, security should be one of the most important items on your checklist.
 There are a number of steps that startups can take to improve their cybersecurity posture.
 One of the most important is the implementation of domain monitoring.

 These tools are an essential part of any cybersecurity strategy and help you to keep track of your domain name and website security, and they can alert you if there is any suspicious activity.

 Nevertheless, not all companies have those tools, particularly newly built companies.
 With that in mind, let’s explore some mistakes that startup organisations make regarding cybersecurity.